hritikbharucha/Custom_Porechop_ABI/README.md

 --multi_run / -mr  [int]
 ```
 Number of putative adapters to reconstruct to ensure the inferred adapters sequences are stable.
-Each count file is exported separately, and can be reviewed if needed. (default: 10, set to 1 for single run mode)
+Each count file is exported separately, and can be reviewed if needed. (default: 10, set to 1 for single sample mode)

 ```bash
 --consensus_run / -cr [int]
 ```
-If using multi-run option above 1, set the number of additional run performed if no stable consensus is immediatly found.
+If using multi-run option above 1, set the number of additional sample performed if no stable consensus is immediatly found.
 All inferred adapter sequences are then clustered by similarity and consensus are generated for each cluster.
 (default: 20)